-Some of these are perfectly fine, though they can be real deal breakers if -like me- you want to play online without needing to have map scrolls for everything, and you really want to give your players the option to play something that isn’t a standard option (or Critical Role), such as a Variant Class to change how rules work, or if you want to play a campaign inspired by some media you and your friends all enjoy (such as Harry Potter), or even re-work certain rules.
+Some of these are perfectly fine, though they can be absolute deal-breakers if – like me – you want to play online without needing to have map scrolls for everything.
+You want to give your players the option to play something that isn’t a standard option (or Critical Role), such as a Variant Class to change how rules work, or if you want to play a campaign inspired by some media you and your friends all enjoy (such as Harry Potter), or even re-work specific rules.

 To conclude, DDB isn’t perfect.
-It’s great at what it does, and tries to empower players and DMs alike, with mostly flexible tools, and ways to help you stay organized.
+It’s excellent at what it does and tries to empower players and DMs alike, with mostly flexible tools and ways to help you stay organized.

 If you enjoy playing regular games in person or with Theatre of Mind (or with Beyond20 for VTT integration), don’t mind the problems listed above, want more characters, and don’t mind spending $6 each month (or less with an annual subscription, and even less with a Hero subscription instead of a Master one), DDB can be worth every penny.

 If the above problems are deal breakers for you, or you can make do with the base features, then perhaps the extras of DDB might not be worth paying for.
-I personally find that even though I have to use a bit of programming to make things better, roll20 has the essentials and freedom I need, even if I would like to automate and simplify things (Like rests) the way DDB does.
+Even though I have to use a bit of programming to make things better, roll20 has the essentials and freedom I need, even if I would like to automate and simplify things (Like rests) the way DDB does.

-It all depends on what you need, what your situation is, and how you like to play.
-So use your better judgement, keep looking, and perhaps you’ll find what you’re looking for.
+It all depends on what you need, your situation, and how you like to play.
+So use your better judgment, keep looking, and perhaps you’ll find what you’re looking for.
 And if not, you can always make it yourself!
 So I hope you find what you’re looking for, and enjoy!